What time are performances?

 Can I exchange my tickets?

 Free ticket exchanges are an exclusive benefit to our season subscribers (up to two exchanges per patron; upgrade charges may apply; after two exchanges a service fee of $5 per exchange will be applied).
-If you are not a subscriber and can’t make a show, you may exchange your tickets for a $5 fee, and any upgrade charges based on attendance day.
+If you are not a subscriber and can’t make a show, you may exchange your tickets for a $5 fee, and any upgrade charges based on seat selection and attendance day.

 To change your performance date please call the Box Office at 206.216.0833; please do not email about ticket exchanges.
 Exchanges may be made from one performance date to another of the same production.
 It is not possible to make exchanges from one production to another.
 You must exchange your tickets at least 24 HOURS prior to the date of your ticketed performance.
 Tickets cannot be exchanged or refunded once the performance date has passed.